Organisational Sustainability & Business Skills Development Programme

 Why: This programme is designed to embed enterprise and entrepreneurship within all aspects of organisational activities to develop sustainable creative business models for growth and sustainability and alleviate the financial pressures of a changing economic climate.

 Who: Open to cultural and creative leaders from arts and heritage organisations across Scotland.
+The programme is fully subscribed for this year.

 Outcomes: Taking part in this programme, will enable participants to know how they can make their organisation more sustainable and actively initiate/lead change in their organisation.
 It will enable organisations to be more effective in generating the resources to enable them to deliver their purpose.